Karen Jacobsen: Australia

-In 2024 and 2025 she was president of the Whitsundays Writers Festival.
+In 2024 and 2025 she was President of the Whitsundays Writers Festival.

 Other activities

 Jacobsen travelled to Lusaka, Zambia, in 2006 to meet her sponsored child.
 She took part in the charity documentary film To Zambia With Love, along with Tom Hudak and Neil Gordon.

 In 2014 and 2015, she was the keynote speaker for EYO, an AAUW event for young women.

 In 2015, she partnered with Careflight (now LifeFlight) Helicopters and Mackay CQ Rescue in Queensland, speaking and singing at a series of events to raise awareness and funds for their lifesaving work.

-In 2018, she narrated the audiobook of Broken to Brilliant - Breaking Free to be You After Domestic Violence, with anonymous stories from ten women.
+In 2018, she narrated the audiobook of Broken to Brilliant - Breaking Free to be You After Domestic Violence, with anonymous stories from ten women, and she has recorded voiceover for the subsequent books in the series, Terror to Triumph, Shattered to Shining, Coerced to Courageous and Violence to Victory.
 Funds raised from sales support programs for survivors.
 She is the international patron of Broken to Brilliant.

-Since 2023, Jacobsen has been an Australia Day Ambassador, speaking in regional Queensland including Roma, Ayr and Airlie Beach.
+Since 2023, Jacobsen has been an Australia Day Ambassador, speaking and performing in regional Queensland including Roma, Ayr, Ingham and Airlie Beach.